Version control using Git and Azure DevOps for Unreal Engine 5

 Anchorpoint detects that you have changes that haven't been committed yet.
 There are files on your computer that are not on the server.
 You need to enter a message and commit them.

-Unreal Project in Anchorpoint
+Submit Unreal Engine files in Anchorpoint

 Work in Unreal